From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: Introduction

 Echo chambers inhibit communication across groups with different ideologies.
-Thus, even when a scientific consensus about a topic is reached, it will hardly permeate all the echo chambers of a social group, as happens with climate change.
+Thus, even when a scientific consensus about a topic is reached, it will hardly permeate all the echo chambers within a social group, as is the case with climate change.
 According to the latest Intergovernmental Panel on Climate Change (IPCC) report \cite{ipcc2022summary}, the cumulative scientific evidence is unequivocal: Climate change threatens human well-being and planetary health.
-Despite this, a significant fraction of the population in many countries express some form of doubt or skepticism about whether trends in climate change are human-made, if these trends will bring harmful consequences to society, or both \cite{poortinga2019climate, kulin2021nationalist}.
+Despite this, a significant fraction of the population in many countries express some form of doubt or skepticism about whether trends in climate change are anthropogenic, will bring harmful consequences to society, or both \cite{poortinga2019climate, kulin2021nationalist}.
 Such skepticism may be linked with factors such as the spread of misinformation online \cite{treen2020online}, nationalist and individualist identities \cite{kulin2021nationalist}, or, particularly in the United States, conservatism and conspiratorial beliefs \cite{hornsey2018relationships}.
-The issue of climate change is not only polarizing but also a matter with deep social, economic, and ecological impact.
-Shifts in public opinion might lead to significant behavioral and political changes that could face strong opposition from specific population sectors.
+The issue of climate change is not only polarizing but also has deep social, economic, and ecological impacts.
+Shifts in public opinion may lead to significant behavioral and political changes, which could face strong opposition from specific population sectors.